 What is Google TV?

-Google TV also offers personal recommendations based on what you’ve watched and what you’re interested in.
-It puts those recommendations in the ‘For You’ tab, which is collated from your subscriptions and content in other apps.
+Below that is a curated row of personal ‘top picks’ recommendations based on what you’ve watched and what you’re interested in.
+It also puts those recommendations in the ‘For You’ tab, which is aggregated from your subscriptions and content in other apps.

-To get these recommendations, you can ask Google Assistant “What should I watch” and you’ll receive a list of popular films and TV episodes.
-Google TV’s Watchlist then lets you bookmark films and TV episodes if you want to watch them later on.
-It also works across other devices, so you can add to your watchlist on your phone and laptop and it’ll be waiting for you when you get home.
-With the Google Assistant button you ask questions to find specific content, such as “show me sci-fi adventure TV shows”.
+Google TV’s Watchlist lets you bookmark films and TV episodes for when you want to watch them later, and it works across other devices, so you can add to your watchlist on your phone and laptop, and it’ll be there for you when you get home.
+You can even ask questions to find specific content, such as “show me sci-fi adventure TV shows”.